GoogleCloudPlatform/deploymentmanager-samples/walkthroughtutorial.md

 cloudshell edit firewall-template.py
 ```

-## Viewing a template that uses multiple templates
+## Exploring a template that uses multiple templates

 The template in the following example creates the Compute Engine with the network and firewall from the previous templates.
 Its resources include `vm-template.py`, `vm-template-2.py`, `network-template.py`, and `firewall-template.py`.